-Plenty of people come to Annapolis Valley looking for history, mainly because of all the historic sites here.
+Because of all the historic sites here plenty of people come to Annapolis Valley looking for history.
 This is Canada's birthplace, where it all started.
 Many important and interesting first in Canada and North America happened here.

 There is plenty of history and interesting sites to be found here.
 National Geographic agrees with this and have created a wide variety of maps over the years with plenty of information about this area.
 If you are interested in seeing what National Geographic maps are available on this and other areas around the world check out my brother's very informative web site www.geographic-maps-search.com